WeLearn

 Empowering Green Workforce Development in Rural Kenya

 Kenya is transforming its energy sector and rapidly shifting to renewable energy with a target of attaining 100% sustainable energy by 2030.
 It requires a workforce to fuel this green transition.
 Education is one of the most critical factors that determines income and social development.
 In partnership with social enterprise WE!Hub Victoria Limited (WeTu), Siemens Stiftung offers the educational project WeLearn.
-In the five-week course, school graduates (50% girls) receive vocational orientation and technical skills.
+In the five-week course, school graduates (aiming for at least 50% female participation) receive vocational orientation and technical skills.
 Talented and motivated participants are given the opportunity to complete an additional ten-day training course and take the exam to become a certified solar technician.
 Rooted in STEM subjects, the project aims to bridge the skill gap between theory and technical application required for the green economy.

 Project